BugsFramework/BF/content/Home/Terminology.md

 A _software fault_ is a name, data, type, address, or size error -- an operand error.
 Name is in reference to a resolved or bound object, function, data type, or namespace.
 The others are in reference to an object.

 A _software error_ is the result from an operation with a bug or a faulty operand.
-It becomes a next fault or is a final error. \NISTdisclaimerAsFootnote
+It becomes a next fault or is a final error.

 A _software security final error_ is an exploitable or undefined system behavior that leads to a security failure.